johnno1962/SwiftRegex5/README.md

 The rule for these "single element tuples" (i.e. Strings) is: if the number of capture groups in the pattern is exactly one then it receives the first capture group otherwise it receives/replaces the entire match (group 0).
+There is one new exception though for "inplace replace" (a suscript with two string arguments which is a find and replace).
+In this case the entire string is always replaced even when there is one group present.
 This seems to be the best compromise between consistency and what people might expect of the library.
 For more details, consult the tests.